 For a radical exterior makeover, it is likely that you will need planning permission.

-A large scale makeover can totally transform the appearance of a property.
+A large scale makeover, like cladding a house, can totally transform the appearance of a property.
 This may involve changing roofs, wall cladding, windows, chimneys, and porches.
 Conversion of existing space such as garage or roof, or extending may also appeal.

 Although there is a great deal you can do under Permitted Development Rights so do research those too.